Skip to content

 Loop 2 Red Loop Warning

-With Loop 2.2.9 and earlier versions, when Loop has a Nightscout site added in Loop Services AND is unable to upload messages to that site, it can fill up a buffer of stored upload messages.
-This may lead to sluggish behavior in Loop or even cause a Red Loop.
-This can happen if the Nightscout site is "down" or if the database is full so it is not accepting messages.
+With Loop 2.2.9 and earlier versions, when a Nightscout site is selected in Loop Services and is unable to upload messages to that site, Loop keeps trying to upload the buffer of stored messages.
+This could lead to sluggish behavior in Loop or even cause a Red Loop.
+This can happen if the Nightscout site is not accessible (no WiFi or cellular coverage) or if the database is full and not accepting messages.

 Step 1: Remove Nightscout URL from Loop Services